SteeltoeOSS/Documentation/api/v4/configuration/random-value-provider.md

 int randomNumberInRange = builder.Configuration.GetValue<int>("random:int[1024,65536]");
 ```

-You can also use the generator together with property placeholders.
+You can also use the generator with property placeholders.
 For example, consider the following `appsettings.json`:

 ```json
 {